wrschneider/wrschneider.github.io/_posts/2024-08-16-gpt-loinc-mapping.md

 Copilot.

 Generative AI will make human experts more efficient and productive, effectively giving them a mega-autocomplete, but AI cannot replace human experts.
-Rather, AI is more like a non-expert that does a web search, eyeballs the results a copy-pastes the most likely answer.
+Rather, AI is more like a non-expert that does a web search, eyeballs the results and copy-pastes the most likely answer.
 Thus AI output must be treated like a first draft rather than a final word.